MikeDacre/fyrd/README.rst

 Fyrd
 ####

-One liner script and function submission to torque, slurm, or a local machines with dependency tracking using python.
+One liner script and function submission to torque or slurm clusters with dependency tracking using python.
 Uses the same syntax irrespective of cluster environment!

 Learn more at https://fyrd.science, https://fyrd.rtfd.com, and
 https://github.com/MikeDacre/fyrd